overviewer/Minecraft-Overviewer/docs/config.rst

 HeightFading
     Draws a colored overlay on the blocks that fades them out according to their height.

+    **Options**

+    sealevel
+        sealevel of the word you're rendering.
+Note that the default, 128, is usually *incorrect* for most worlds.
+You should probably set this to 64.
+Default: 128

 Depth
     Only renders blocks between the specified min and max heights.